 But once you end up here, don’t rush to do and explore other things on your Dublin itinerary.
 Instead slow down and admire the monuments on O’Connell Street.
 The most famous of them is certainly the 150-meter tall Spire of Dublin.
-Moreover, O’Connell Street is home to statues of William Smith O’Brien, Sir John Grey, Jim Larkin, Daniel O’Connell, and a few others.
+Furthermore, O’Connell Street is home to statues of William Smith O’Brien, Sir John Grey, Jim Larkin, Daniel O’Connell, and a few others.

 2. Walk across Ha’penny Bridge